oukouwh/tiger_client/README.md

 ### Packaging as jar

-To build the final jar and optimize the tiger_web_app application for production, run:
+To build the final jar and optimize the web_app application for production, run:

 ```
 ./mvnw -Pprod clean verify